 When call centers first appeared in the late '90's, it was dubbed as a sunrise industry with a huge potential for growth and numerous career prospects.
 Fast forward to today, and that promise of growth has already come to fruition.

-It is estimated that by 2016, the Business Process Outsourcing (BPO) industry will generate about $25 billion in revenue, equivalent to 10% of the Philippine economy.
+that by 2016, the Business Process Outsourcing (BPO) industry will generate about $25 billion in revenue, equivalent to 10% of the Philippine economy.
 That is at par with the amount of remittances that our modern day heroes, the Filipino Overseas Foreign Worker, send home on a yearly basis.

 If you have your sights set on a call center career, then one of the biggest hurdles you need to overcome is the interview.
 Needless to say, it’s important to ace it!